-Kegel exercises strengthen the muscles of the pelvic floor, the "hammock" of muscles that control the flow of urine and hold the pelvic organs in place.
+Kegel exercises make your pelvic floor muscles stronger.
+These muscles control your urine flow and help hold your pelvic organs in place.

-- Urge incontinence in men, a need to urinate that is so strong that you cannot reach the toilet in time.
+- Urge incontinence.
+This is a need to urinate that is so strong you can't reach the toilet in time.

 How to do Kegel exercises

-- Repeat this exercise 10 to 15 times each session.
+- Repeat this exercise 10 to 15 times per session.
 Try to do this at least 3 times a day.

 - Don't do Kegels while you urinate.
 Doing them during urination can hurt your bladder.